InteropIO/finsemble-selenium-example/README.md

 this is a jumping-off point to expand to build out automated functionality for your Finsemble application using the standard Selenium library from here.

+## Limitations with WebDriver-based testing
+Given that Finsemble is built on Electron, ChromeDriver-based automation tools like Selenium WebDriver are a perfect starting point for building integrated end-to-end automated test cases within Finsemble.
+However, there are areas and functionality within Finsemble that will not integrate as easily with Selenium, and will require additional technologies not covered here.
+A few such common cases are:

+- **Native & assimilated applications.** The code in this repo demonstrates one way to easily locate specific types of components with Selenium, including both system-level components like the Finsemble Toolbar, as well as user-defined workspace applications like the Welcome Component.
+All web components can be automated in this same fashion, but native or assimilated components (i.e. applications that have been integrated into Finsemble that are *not* Electron-based web apps, such as C#/.NET WPF apps or Java apps) will not be visible to Selenium and thus cannot have their UI automated in the same way.
+You will either need to communicate through these apps solely via Finsemble's API (e.g. use Selenium to execute JavaScript calls that will send Router or Linker messages that your component responds on) or you will need to integrate additional UI automation technologies that can hook into these applications.
+- **Mouse movement and dragging.** Selenium is primarily used to inspect & interact with the DOM, send keyboard input into, and execute JavaScript, within arbitrary web applications (including web-based Finsemble components.)
+More advanced UI interactions, such as drag-and-drop via the mouse, are not natively supported through the Selenium API, so additional technologies will need to be employed if you wish to automate this type of interaction.

 ## Troubleshooting common issues

 ### WebDriverException (unable to discover open pages) during initialization